-And there is also the city of Medellin that has witnessed the rise and fall of Colombia’s internal struggle.
+And there is also the city of Medellin which has witnessed the rise and fall of Colombia’s internal struggle.
 A city that was once given the title of the most murderous place in the entire world.
-A city that was unwillingly splattered with the blood of it’s innocent children, mountains that absorbed the cries of grief stricken mothers, and rivers that rose with the tears of too many affected souls.
+A city that was unwillingly splattered with the blood of its innocent children, mountains that absorbed the cries of grief-stricken mothers, and rivers that rose with the tears of too many affected souls.

-Then in 2002 thing began to change, a platform of security was put in place, and as Medellin opened itself up travelers started flocking.
+Then in 2002, things began to change, a platform of security was put in place, and as Medellin opened itself up travelers started flocking.

 A traveler in Medellin can feel that there is something in the air here.
 Hope.
 Change.
 Desire.
 A desire to learn through education, a desire to remember the past and with that change the future.

 Standing in the central plaza of the city, I look up surrounded by tall concrete pillars a large circular light at the top of each reaching up into the sky.
 As I stare up a voice explains the significance of what I am looking at.
 His name is Pablo, our tour guide for todays free walking tour around Medellin.

 “Where you stand” he tells us, “used to be one of the most dangerous areas of the city.
 We wanted to reclaim this space, reclaim our city from the violence.
 So we turned the area from one of fear into one of hope.
 Through architecture in public spaces we are proclaiming once again that we are the owners of our country.”